WebOrigami/docs/src/content/language/tutorial.md

 </clipboard-copy>

-<span class="tutorialStep"></span> In the Tree Diagram window, refresh the page to confirm that the tree now includes an `team` area with all the data from `teamData.yaml`.
-But for the `team` area to be useful, you'll need to transform that raw data into presentable HTML.
+<span class="tutorialStep"></span> In the Tree Diagram window, refresh the page to confirm that the tree now includes an `team` area with all the data from `teamData.yaml` as navigable parts of the site.

+But for the `team` area to actually be useful, you'll need to transform that raw data into presentable HTML.

 ## Creating a virtual folder with a map